adilalam/latter-capital/README.md

 npm i name-capital
 ```

-Then use it in your app:
+Then use it in your app -

 ```js
 const { firstCapital, eachCapital } = require('name-capital');